mroughan/RatPack.jl/README.md

 The goals of such ratings are related but somewhat varied and include:

-1. Matchmaking (pitting similar players against each other)
+1. Matchmaking (pitting similar players against each other).

-2. Predicting outcomes (e.g., for gambling or other reasons)
+2. Predicting outcomes (e.g., for gambling or other reasons).

 3. Providing rankings (for interests sake) of current players, historical players, or even between games.

-4.
+4. Encouraging play (players need to play to improve their standing).

 One side note: there is a subtle distinction between "ratings" and "rankings".
 The latter is simply an ordering of players (or teams),